-- 灣 - Less than 13% of respondents reported a focus on climate change and sustainability during their initial teacher education (ITE) and the largest proportion of these respondents teach geography and/or at secondary level. - Less than half of the respondents reported participating in formal professional development related to climate change and sustainability. - 'Self-taught' was the most commonly reported type of professional development related to climate change and sustainability. - Respondents who teach geography at any level of schooling reported that they had undertaken professional development related to climate change and sustainability more frequently than those who did not teach geography. - Respondents who teach science at any level of schooling were less likely to report that their ITE course included a focus on climate change and sustainability than those not teaching science.
+- Less than 13% of respondents reported a focus on climate change and sustainability during their ITE, and the largest proportion of these respondents currently taught geography and/or at the secondary level. - Less than half of the respondents reported participating in formal professional development related to climate change and sustainability. - 'Self-taught' was the most commonly reported type of professional development related to climate change and sustainability. - Nearly one quarter of respondents reported that they have not participated in any professional development related to climate change and sustainability. - Respondents who taught geography at any level of schooling reported that they had undertaken professional development related to climate change and sustainability more frequently than those who did not teach geography. - Respondents who taught science at any level of schooling reported that their ITE course focused on climate change and sustainability less frequently than those not teaching science.

 Respondents were asked to indicate the types of professional development related to climate change and sustainability that they had experienced.
-Overall, less than half of the respondents (44.9%) reported participating in formal professional development related to climate change and sustainability.18
+Overall, less than half of the respondents (44.9%) reported participating in formal professional development related to climate change and sustainability12.
 Almost one quarter of the respondents (23.7%) reported that they had not participated in any professional development related to climate change and sustainability at all.
-Of those who had participated in related professional development, the most commonly reported type was 'self-taught' (70.5%).
-Further, amongst the cohort who had participated, only 12.6% of these respondents reported that their ITE included a focus on climate change and sustainability, with even fewer reporting participation in their first year post-qualification (3.6%).
-(Here, it is worth reiterating that respondents reported a wide range of years of teaching experience, therefore this finding relates to ITE over many years, not only to recent practice.)
+Only 12.6% of respondents reported that their ITE included a focus on climate change and sustainability, with even fewer reporting coverage in their first year post-qualification (3.6%).